-If you have any concerns about your child's progress or behaviour then contact your child's teacher to discuss them or the Special Educational Needs Coordinator (SENDCo), who helps children who need extra support.
+If you have any concerns about your child's progress or behaviour then contact your child's teacher to discuss them or the Special Educational Needs Coordinator (SENDCo), who co-ordinates additional support for children who require it.

 How will I know how Halling Primary School supports my child?